How Do I Begin the Special Education Process in my Public School?

 An Act Relative to Bullying in Schools

 In May 2010, Chapter 97 of the Acts of 2010 entitled “An Act Relative to Bullying in Schools” took effect in Massachusetts and has specific requirements for students with autism and for students with other disabilities that affect social skills development.
-The Department of Elementary and Secondary Education prepared a Technical Assistance Advisory to guide districts on how to implement the law (which is also very useful for families) and can be read here: Massachusetts Department of Education: An Act Relative to Bullying in Schools.
+The Department of Elementary and Secondary Education prepared a Technical Assistance Advisory to guide districts on how to implement the law (which is also very useful for families) and can be read here.

 In addition, the Advisory states: “The skills and proficiencies that a school district may incorporate into its general curriculum, or that an IEP Team may identify in the student's IEP, may include but are not limited to the following core categories: